GREATER GLIDER

 What animal has four legs, a tail longer than its body, and can glide through the forest canopy?
 None other than the adorable greater glider!

 While perhaps not as internationally famed as its distant relative, the koala, the greater glider is certainly one of Australia’s most unique native animals.
 This remarkable marsupial uses a furry gliding membrane extending from its elbows to ankles to glide silently through the forest.
 With their lengthy tail serving as a rudder, greater gliders have all the aerodynamic tools needed to glide from branch to branch in search of the juiciest eucalypt leaves to eat.
 Greater gliders are nocturnal, meaning they’re most active at night.
 They have big, bright eyes that allow for excellent night vision and round, fluffy ears to help detect potential threats.
 Their thick, dense fur keeps them warm and protected, ranging in colour from nearly all white to brown to jet black.
 As Australia’s largest gliding mammal, they’re found in eucalypt forests on the east coast where they can find big hollow-bearing trees to nest in.
 Once found abundant throughout eucalypt forests in Queensland, New South Wales and Victoria, greater gliders were listed as Endangered in 2022.
-Over the past two decades, their populations have plummeted by up to 80% in some places due to habitat destruction from landclearing, logging and increasingly severe bushfires fuelled by changing climate.
+Over the past two decades, their populations have plummeted by up to 80% in some places due to habitat destruction from deforestation, logging and increasingly severe bushfires fuelled by changing climate.
 The disappearance of greater gliders from our forests highlights the urgent need for conservation measures to protect them and their forest homes.

 Greater glider in a patch of old-growth forest in Munruben, Logan City, south of Brisbane